-"It's all ready, come on;" and tucking Ted under one arm, and her workbasket under the other, Aunt Jo promptly led the way upstairs.
+"It's all ready, come on;" and tucking Ted under one arm, and her work-basket under the other, Aunt Jo promptly led the way up-stairs.

-"I don't see anything," said Daisy, staring about her as she got inside the nursery door.
+"I don't see any thing," said Daisy, staring about her as she got inside the nursery door.

-"Do you hear anything?" asked Aunt Jo, catching Ted back by his little frock as he was making straight for one side of the room.
+"Do you hear any thing?" asked Aunt Jo, catching Ted back by his little frock as he was making straight for one side of the room.

 Daisy did hear an odd crackling, and then a purry little sound as of a kettle singing.
 These noises came from behind a curtain drawn before a deep bay window.
-Daisy snatched it back, gave one joyful, "Oh!" and then stood gazing with delight at what do you think?
+Daisy snatched it back, gave one joyful "Oh!" and then stood gazing with delight at - what do you think?

-A wide seat ran round the three sides of the window; on one side hung and stood all sorts of little pots and pans, gridirons and skillets; on the other side a small dinner and tea set; and on the middle part a cooking-stove.
+A wide seat ran round the three sides of the window; on one side hung and stood all sorts of little pots and pans, gridirons, and skillets; on the other side a small dinner and tea set, and on the middle part a cooking-stove.
 Not a tin one, that was of no use, but a real iron stove, big enough to cook for a large family of very hungry dolls.
 But the best of it was that a real fire burned in it, real steam came out of the nose of the little tea-kettle, and the lid of the little boiler actually danced a jig, the water inside bubbled so hard.
 A pane of glass had been taken out and replaced by a sheet of tin, with a hole for the small funnel, and real smoke went sailing away outside so naturally, that it did one's heart good to see it.
-The box of wood with a hod of charcoal stood near by; just above hung dust-pan, brush and broom; a little market basket was on the low table at which Daisy used to play, and over the back of her little chair hung a white apron with a bib, and a droll mob cap.
+The box of wood with a hod of charcoal stood near by; just above hung dustpan, brush and broom; a little market basket was on the low table at which Daisy used to play, and over the back of her little chair hung a white apron with a bib, and a droll mob cap.
 The sun shone in as if he enjoyed the fun, the little stove roared beautifully, the kettle steamed, the new tins sparkled on the walls, the pretty china stood in tempting rows, and it was altogether as cheery and complete a kitchen as any child could desire.

-Daisy stood quite still after the first glad "Oh!" but her eyes went quickly from one charming object to another, brightening as they looked, till they came to Aunt Jo's merry face; there they stopped as the happy little girl hugged her, saying gratefully:

-"Oh aunty, it's a splendid new play!
-Can I really cook at the dear stove, and have parties and mess, and sweep, and make fires that truly burn?
+Daisy stood quite still after the first glad "Oh!" but her eyes went quickly from one charming object to another, brightening as they looked, till they came to Aunt Jo's merry face; there they stopped as the happy cook at the dear stove, and have parties and mess, and sweep, and make fires that truly burn?
 I like it so much!
 What made you think of it?"